arthvadrr/easy-html-table-maker/README.md

 ## What is this?

-This is a tool for quickly generatint html markup for those troublesome tables.
+This is a tool for quickly generating html markup for those troublesome tables.

 ## Changelog